What autism is:

 Myth Vs. Fact

 Fact: autism is a neurological, developmental difference; some autistics may have a learning disability alongside being autistic, but the two are separate.

-Fact: the autism spectrum is more circular, like a colour wheel, with different people having strengths and weaknesses in different areas.
+The autism spectrum is circular, like a colour wheel, with different people having strengths and weaknesses in different areas.